Data-driven material identification in micromorphic continua: Summary and concluding remarks

 \section{Summary and concluding remarks}

-We have presented a data-driven identification (DDI) framework to obtain material data from full-field kinematics and force measurements in generalized continua.
-The framework is formulated within the general setting of micromorphic materials at small strains.
-By adopting a model-free data-driven approach, we have relied on (i) non-classical compatibility and balance equations, and (ii) availability of full-field kinematic data\md displacements and microdeformations\md and the corresponding applied forces to identify the associated generalized stress fields along with a representative material dataset.
+We have presented a data-driven identification (DDI) framework to extract material data from full-field kinematics and force measurements in generalized continua at small strains. \tB{The central question addressed is whether this input information, presumed observable, can reveal the active generalized stress--strain components and their constitutive response within a prescribed micromorphic phase space, without prescribing closure relations.} By adopting a model-free data-driven identification approach, we have relied on (i) non-classical compatibility and balance equations, and (ii) the availability of full-field kinematic data\md displacements and micro-deformations\md and the corresponding applied forces to infer the associated generalized stress fields along with a representative material dataset.
 Notably, our approach circumvents the definition of heuristic kinematics and boundary conditions typically required in RVE-based micromorphic homogenization~methods.
 The identified data is suitable for either calibration of constitutive models or model-free data-driven simulations of generalized continua.

-The reliability of the identification process was first validated via synthetic studies on a sample with geometrical defects, assuming material behavior governed by a full first-order micromorphic model.
-We then presented an application to mechanical metamaterials, including predictions in unseen boundary value problems.
-In this case, the ground-truth behavior used for benchmarking is available from homogenization theory and corresponds to a zeroth-order micropolar continuum.
-In all cases, excellent agreement was observed between the identified generalized stress--strain states and the reference response, including non-trivial features such as non-symmetric and third-order stress components.
+\tB{The reliability of the identification process was first validated via synthetic studies, considering both a full elastic micromorphic material and an elastoplastic microstrain material.
+These examples demonstrated the recovery of non-trivial features, such as non-symmetric and higher-order stress components, as well as both linear and nonlinear constitutive responses for active phase-space components.} We then presented an application to mechanical metamaterials, including predictions in unseen BVPs of a honeycomb metastructure.
+In this case, the ground-truth behavior used for benchmarking is known explicitly from homogenization theory and corresponds to a zeroth-order micropolar continuum. \tB{The identified material data showed excellent agreement with this reference.
+Moreover, the identification framework remains applicable beyond the tested lattice geometry, in cases where closed-form homogenized coefficients may be unavailable but discrete kinematics and applied forces can still be~obtained.}